Corgi Assistance Fund (CAF)

 Additionally, all information on the Form applicable to your Corgi must be included.
 For example, if your Corgi had surgery for an illness or injury, the treating veterinarian must be identified, the veterinarian’s address and phone number must be included, the diagnosis and treatment must be included, the date of treatment must be stated, and the cost of the treatment must be included.
 In addition, you must include the paid receipt with all of the required information stated on the Form, and you must submit a recent photo of your Corgi.
 You also must sign the Form, verifying the truthfulness of what you are submitting.

-The condition or issue for which you are applying for reimbursement must have occurred during the current funding cycle (September 1 following the most recent Corgi Walk through August 31 of following year).
+The condition or issue for which you are applying for reimbursement must have occurred between September and December, 2020, or during 2021.
 The medical condition or behavioral issue and treatment may be ongoing but reimbursement may only be for the treatment or training during a current funding cycle.
 For example, if your Corgi had Canine Glaucoma and initial therapeutics and massage a previous year were not effective and the Corgi had glaucoma surgery during the funding cycle, the final treatment would be submitted.

 Post-dated treatment or training will not be considered.